 - There is need for BOSCO Uganda to prepare enough budget to avoid equipment failure.

 - There is need to work on our challenges internally especially female participation at BOSCO Uganda,

-Best female speaker: Jimmy Odok 13 Points
+Best male speaker: Jimmy Odok 13 Points

 Best female Speaker: Awori Jackie 13.7 Points

 Runners up 43 Points Pagak ICT Centre